jagan-hazard/Programming-Interview-Questions/README.md

 6. How to find duplicate numbers in an array if it contains multiple duplicates?

-7. How to remove duplicates from a given array in Java?
+7. How to remove duplicates from a given array?

 8. How to sort an integer array in place using QuickSort algorithm?

 9. How to remove duplicates from an array in place?

-10. How to reverse an array in place in Java?
+10. How to reverse an array in place?

 11. How to find multiple missing numbers in given integer array with duplicates?